There have been a lot of discussions recently about landing pages.

 You want to keep your visitors from having to scroll down to read.

-Make your FAQs in line with the business and their goals.
+Make your FAQs in line with the business and its goals.

 - Ask your client what the most asked questions are for the specific service.